Barranco District: Landmarks

 It addition to the landmarks above, Barranco also has a number of beaches (Los Yuyos, Las Cascadas, Los Pavos, Barranquito, and Las Sombrillas).
 A marina opened in 2008.

 Transport

-The district's Pedro de Osma Avenue is serviced by a scenic tramway route, once part of the broader system that once serviced the whole city and its surroundings.
-Francisco Bolognesi Avenue is serviced by a route of the Metropolitano bus system.
+The district's Pedro de Osma Avenue is served by a scenic tramway route, once part of the broader system that once serviced the whole city and its surroundings.
+Francisco Bolognesi Avenue is served by a route of the Metropolitano bus system.